sambacha/jsonlint/README.md

     file     files or directories to parse; otherwise uses stdin

     Options:
        -v, --version             print version and exit
        -s, --sort-keys           sort object keys
-       -i, --in-place           overwrite the file
+       -E ext, --extension ext   file extensions to process for directory walk  [json,JSON] -i, --in-place            overwrite the file
        -t CHAR, --indent CHAR    character(s) to use for indentation  [  ] -c, --compact             compact error display
        -V, --validate            a JSON schema to use for validation -e, --environment         which specification of JSON Schema the validation file uses  [json-schema-draft-03] -q, --quiet               do not print the parsed json to STDOUT  [false] -p, --pretty-print        force pretty printing even if invalid

 ## Module Interface